gagik-mkrtchyan/Exam-Answer-Checker/README.md

 PyTorch for deep learning framework

 Note: This project is under active development.
-Features and APIs may change between versions.
+Features may change between versions.